 Foods rich in dietary fiber are well-known to regulate blood sugar levels in type 2 diabetic patients (14).

-Acacia gum is an excellent source of dietary fiber and this strongly suggests its ability to control blood sugar levels for diabetic patients.
+Acacia gum is an excellent source of dietary fiber and this strongly suggests its ability to control blood sugar levels in diabetic patients.
 There are few studies that have authenticated the potential controlling capabilities of dietary fiber on diabetes and included renal benefits (15, 16, 17).

 A study performed on diabetic mice established that acacia gum could be used to reduce blood pressure.
 From the results, the scientists concluded that acacia fiber can be used to protect diabetic patients from diabetic nephropathy (18).